malachi-iot/estdlib/README.md

 ### Span

-Buffer helpers, and also bringing some extra boost-inspired const_buffer and mutable_buffer code
+Buffer views, and also bringing some extra boost-inspired const_buffer and mutable_buffer code

 ### Tuples

-Much of the same functionality as you would expect from `std::tuples`.
+The same functionality as you would expect from `std::tuples`, with an added inherent "sparse" behavior utilizing https://en.cppreference.com/w/cpp/language/ebo to further reduce size.

+This sparse feature may be disabled via a feature flag.

 ### Strings